Howard University: Campus

 Howard University has eight residence halls for students: Drew Hall (freshmen), College Hall North (freshwomen), The Harriet Tubman Quadrangle - "Quad" (freshwomen), Cook Hall (freshmen), Bethune Annex (co-ed, continuing students), Plaza Towers West (co-ed, continuing students), College Hall South (co-ed, continuing students), The Axis (co-ed, continuing students), Mazza Grandmarc (co-ed, continuing students), WISH-Woodley Park (co-ed, continuing students) and Plaza Towers East (co-ed, continuing students).

 Howard University Hospital, opened in 1975 on the eastern end of campus, was built on the site of Griffith Stadium, in use from the 1890s to 1965 as home of the first, second and third incarnations of the MLB Senators, as well as the NFL's Washington Redskins, several college football teams (including Georgetown, GWU and Maryland) and part-time home of the Homestead Grays of the Negro National League.

 Howard University is home to the commercial radio station WHUR-FM 96.3, also known as Howard University Radio.
 A student-run station, WHBC, operates on an HD Radio sub-channel of WHUR-FM.
 HUR Voices can be heard on SiriusXM Satellite Radio.
 Howard is also home to the public television station WHUT-TV, located on campus next to WHUR-FM.
-WHUR-FM became the birthplace of the quiet storm late-night radio format via its student intern Melvin Lindsey in 1976, named after a Smokey Robinson song and album, both titled "Quiet Storm" and A Quiet Storm, respectively.
+WHUR-FM became the birthplace of the quiet storm late-night radio format via its student intern Melvin Lindsey in 1976, named after a Smokey Robinson song and album, titled "Quiet Storm" and A Quiet Storm, respectively.